jorammercado/auth-access-tracker-fe/README.md

 - **Logout Process (`handleLogout` function)**:
   - Clears the `currentUser` and `token` from state and removes the token from `localStorage`.
   - Cancels any active timeouts that were set to automatically log the user out after token expiration.
-  - Displays appropriate messages using `Swal` to notify users when they are logged out, either due to manual action or session timeout.
+  - Displays appropriate messages using `Swal`, with messaging tailored to the type of logout event.
+For manual logouts, users see a confirmation message indicating they have logged out successfully.
+For session timeouts, users are notified that their session has expired due to inactivity and they need to log in again.

 This client-side approach, combined with secure backend JWT verification, helps ensure users have consistent and secure sessions while using the application.